-To install the 248X, you must remove the back panel to connect power, input devices, and communications ports.
-The next illustration shows all the connectors on a 2480 or 2481 with an enhanced input/output board and the Ethernet option.
+To install the 248X, you need to remove the back panel to connect power, input devices, and communications ports.

+2480/1 with an enhanced input/output board and the ethernet option: This illustration shows all the connectors on a 2480 or 2481 with an enhanced input/output board and the Ethernet option.
+For a description of each connector, see the next table.